 Ms. Damiani is now a 22nd generation Taoist Dragon Gate lineage holder.
 She is an avid student and teacher in the ancient healing practice of Qigong.

-Jon Bond (Dancer, joined Cedar Lake in 2007) of Southern California began his training at age 10 with Center Stage Dance Academy.
-In 2004 Bond spent eight weeks as a Winner Circle Finalist on Star Search on CBS.
+Jon Bond (Joined Cedar Lake in 2007) of Southern California began his training at age 10 with Center Stage Dance Academy.
+In 2004 Bond spent eight weeks as a Winners’ Circle Finalist on Star Search on CBS.
 That same year, he served as an ambassador of dance representing the United States at the annual Australian Dance Championship, where he won International First Place Soloist in the Battle of the Stars.
-His work as a performer also includes the WNBA Sparks’ Sparkids, Fiona Apple’s “Paperbag” video, Featured Soloist at Los Angeles’ Kodak Theater and Guest Artist for the Civic Ballet of San Luis Obispo.
-Prior to joining Cedar Lake he was a member of Dance Theatre of Harlem’s DTB Ensemble.
-As a choreographer, he was invited to perform his work at the Seventh Annual Dance Under the Stars Choreography Festival in Palm Desert, CA where he won the Jean Ann Hirschl First Place Solo Award.
+His work as a performer also includes the WNBA Sparks’ Sparkids; Fiona Apple’s “Paperbag” video; Featured Soloist at Los Angeles’ Kodak Theater, and Guest Artist for the Civic Ballet of San Luis Obispo.
+Prior to joining Cedar Lake, he was a member of Dance Theatre of Harlem’s DTH Ensemble.
+As a choreographer, he was invited to perform his work at the Seventh Annual Dance Under the Stars Choreography Festival in Palm Desert, California, where he won the Jean Ann Hirschl First Place Solo Award.
 Bond has also choreographed numerous award-winning competition pieces throughout the nation.

 Joaquim de SantanaDancer

-Joaquim de Santana (Dancer, joined Cedar Lake 2011) was born in Brazil in 1985.
+Joaquim de Santana (Joined Cedar Lake in 2011) was born in Brazil in 1985.
 Joaquim studied dance from the age of 14 with the Balé Folclórico da Bahia.
-For three years he trained, performed and toured, both nationally and internationally with the company, which took him across North America and Europe.
-At the age of 17, he was awarded a fellowship to study further at the Hogeschool voor de Kunsten Arnhem.
-In 2004, he joined Introdans Youth Ensemble, where he danced works by Hans van Manen and Jiří Kylián among others.
+For three years he trained, performed and toured both nationally and internationally with the company, which took him across North America and Europe.
+At the age of 17, he was awarded a fellowship to study further at the Hogeschool voor de Kunsten Arnhem Artez, in the Netherlands.
+In 2004, he joined Introdans Youth Ensemble, where he danced works by Hans van Manen and Jiří Kylián, Robert Battle among others.
 In 2005, he joined Scapino Ballet Rotterdam where he worked extensively with the choreographers Marco Goecke, Ed Wubbe and Georg Reischl on creations, as well as, repertoire pieces.
 In 2008 he joined Cullberg Ballet working and dancing pieces of Johan Inger, Mats Ek and Crystal Pite.

 Vânia Doutel VazDancer

-Vânia Doutel Vaz (Dancer, joined Cedar Lake in 2010) was born in Setúbal, Portugal and trained at The National Conservatory School of Dance in Lisbon, Portugal, working with ballet master Georges Garcia and choreographer Rui Horta.
-Her professional career in Portugal includes Vasco Wellenkamp’s Contemporary Portuguese Dance Company and freelance work with theater director Miguel Moreira and choreographers Luís Guerra de Laocoi, Rui Lopes Graça, Romulus Neagu while continuing her dance and theater training with Vera Mantero, Margarida Bettencourt, João Fiadeiro, Francisco Camacho and Emmanuelle Huynh; in Madrid, Spain, a feature film from director Carlos Saura, Fados; in London, and a dancer in Push 04 under the artistic direction of Josette Bushell-Mingo.
-Most recently Vaz was a member of Nederlands Dans Theater where she performed works by such choreographers as Jiří Kylián, Ohad Naharin, Paul Lightfoot & Sol Léon, Alexander Ekman and Marco Goecke.
+Vânia Doutel Vaz (Joined Cedar Lake in 2010) was born in Setúbal, Portugal and trained at The National Conservatory School of Dance in Lisbon, working with ballet master Georges Garcia and choreographer Rui Horta.
+Her professional career in Portugal includes Vasco Wellenkamp’s Contemporary Portuguese Dance Company and freelance work with theater director Miguel Moreira and choreographers Luís Guerra de Laocoi, Rui Lopes Graça and Romulus Neagu.
+She continued her dance and theater training with Vera Mantero, Margarida Bettencourt, João Fiadeiro, Francisco Camacho and Emmanuelle Huynh; in Madrid, Spain, on a feature film from director Carlos Saura, “Fados;” in London; and as a dancer in Push 04 under the artistic direction of Josette Bushell-Mingo.
+Prior to joining Cedar Lake, Vaz was a member of Nederlands Dans Theater, where she performed works by such choreographers as Jiří Kylián, Ohad Naharin, Paul Lightfoot/Sol Léon, Alexander Ekman and Marco Goecke.

-Ida Saki (Dancer, joined Cedar Lake in 2012) hails from Dallas, Texas.
+Ida Saki (Joined Cedar Lake in 2012) hails from Dallas, Texas.
 She graduated from Booker T. Washington Performing Arts Center and Dance Industry Performing Arts Center and continued her training at New York University.
-She has received such accolades as modern dance winner by the National Foundation’s YoungArts, Texas Young Master, Iran’s person of the day, and has received national recognition from various organizations, including New York City Dance Alliance’s outstanding dancer of the year.
+She has received such accolades as modern dance winner from the National Foundation’s YoungArts, Texas Young Master, and has received national recognition from various organizations, including New York City Dance Alliance’s outstanding dancer of the year.
 The National High School Dance Festival recognized her choreographic talents and awarded her the outstanding choreography award.
-She was also the only female dancer to be selected by the US Presidential Scholar Program to meet President Obama and be named a Presidential Scholar in the Arts in 2010.
-She joined Cedar Lake in 2012.
+She was also the only female dancer to be selected by the U.S. Presidential Scholar Program to meet President Obama and be named a Presidential Scholar in the Arts in 2010.

 Jin Young WonDancer

-Joseph Kudra (Dancer, joined Cedar Lake in 2012) was born in Chicago, IL and began his training at the age of 9 at the American Dance Center under the direction of Jack and Kathleen Villari.
+Joseph Kudra (Joined Cedar Lake in 2012) was born in Chicago, Illinois.
+Kudra began his training at the age of nine at the American Dance Center under the direction of Jack and Kathleen Villari.
 He has worked with River North Chicago Dance Company, DanceWorks Chicago, and most recently Luna Negra Dance Theatre.
-Kudra has performed works by Gustavo Ramirez Sansano, Christian Spuck, Edgar Zendejas, Robert Battle, Alex Ketley, Fernando Melo, Fernando Hernando Magadan, and Asun Noales.
+Kudra has performed works by Gustavo Ramirez Sansano, Christian Spuck, Edgar Zendejas, Robert Battle, Alex Ketley, Fernando Melo, Fernando Hernando Magadan and Asun Noales.

-Guillaume Quéau (Joined Cedar Lake 2012) was born in France in 1992.
+Guillaume Quéau (Joined Cedar Lake in 2012) was born in France in 1992.
 Quéau studied dance from the age of 10.
-He trained at The National of Contemporary Dance in Angers, France for 3 years.
-He then joined Ballet Junior de Geneve (Switzerland) in 2010 where he studied contemporary dance, ballet and improvisation.
-He has worked with such choreographers as Stijn Celis, Hofesh Shechter, Ken Ossola, Alexander Ekman during his two years with the Ballet Junior de Geneve.
+He trained at The National of Contemporary Dance in Angers, France, for three years.
+He then joined Ballet Junior de Genève (Switzerland) in 2010, where he studied contemporary dance, ballet and improvisation.
+He worked with such choreographers as Stijn Celis, Hofesh Shechter, Ken Ossola, and Alexander Ekman during his two years with the Ballet Junior de Genève.